feniljariwala82/react-redux-toolkit-material-ui-typescript-template/README.md

-## React Redux Toolkit Mantine TypeScript Repository
+## React Redux Toolkit Material UI TypeScript Repository

-This repository is a comprehensive and powerful project template for building web applications using React, Redux Toolkit, Mantine, and TypeScript.
+This repository is a comprehensive and powerful project template for building web applications using React, Redux Toolkit, Material UI, and TypeScript.
 It provides a solid foundation and a set of tools to efficiently develop modern, scalable, and maintainable applications.

 * Key Features:
     * React: The project utilizes React, a popular JavaScript library for building user interfaces.
 React's component-based architecture allows for reusable and modular code, resulting in a more efficient development process.
     * Redux Toolkit: Redux Toolkit is a state management library that simplifies the management of application state in a predictable and efficient manner.
 It includes powerful tools like the Redux DevTools and creates a streamlined development experience.
-    * Mantine: Mantine is a modern and customizable React component library designed for building accessible and responsive UIs.
+    * Material UI: Material UI is a modern and customizable React component library designed for building accessible and responsive UIs.
 It offers a rich set of prebuilt components, themes, and hooks, allowing developers to create visually appealing and highly functional applications.
     * TypeScript: The project is written in TypeScript, a statically typed superset of JavaScript.
 TypeScript enhances developer productivity by providing compile-time type checking, autocompletion, and better documentation, resulting in fewer runtime errors and improved code maintainability.

 ## Repository Structure: